Structure Enables Effective Self-Localization of Errors in LLMs: Localization Analysis

 \paragraph{Token-ICS localization is harder.} Unlike Thought-ICS where models output a step number, Token-ICS requires models to quote the exact erroneous text, with truncation points found via string matching.
-This is fragile: minor variations in whitespace, punctuation, or paraphrasing cause failures, and only 33.5\% of cases have valid positions for both self and oracle localizations (vs.\ 100\% for Thought-ICS).
+This is fragile: minor variations in whitespace, punctuation, or paraphrasing cause failures, and only 33.5\% of cases have valid positions for both self and oracle localizations (vs.\ 100\% for Thought-ICS, where the fallback heuristics above always yield a usable step number).
 Among cases where all three oracles provided valid quotes ($n=574$), only 58.2\% agreed within 10\% of solution length---reflecting inherent ambiguity in continuous localization (Fig.~\ref{fig:oracle_agreement_token}).

 \paragraph{Models localize later than oracles.} Using a 10\% tolerance threshold, models predominantly localize later than oracles (58.3\% of cases), missing the root cause and obtaining erroneous prefixes.
 Clean prefix rates reach only 41.7\%, compared to 60--80\% for Thought-ICS (Fig.~\ref{fig:self_localization_vs_oracle}).
 Despite this, clean prefixes still yield higher edit accuracy than erroneous ones (+4.4\% overall), as shown in Fig.~\ref{fig:edit_accuracy_token}, though the magnitude is smaller than Thought-ICS due to inherent noise in token-level localization.